Explaining God’s ‘being’ and his relationship

 4. MONOTHEISM

 The monotheist religions of Judaism, Christianity and Islam have a common heritage.
-(Christianity’s basis has been presented in the section, “Christianity explained”.)
+(Christianity’s basis has been presented in this website’s section, “Christianity explained”.)

-Somewhere about 3,000 years ago, or even earlier, I believe that God ‘orchestrated’ a particular verse in the Bible that obviously intrigues me.
+Somewhere around three thousand plus years ago I believe that God ‘orchestrated’ a particular verse in the Bible that obviously intrigues me.
 It provides some understanding of his actual being.
-And he did this via the name that he chose for himself there, “I AM” (as used in the title of this website).
+And he did this through the name that he chose for himself there, “I AM” (as used in the title of this website).
 It appears firstly in the Christian Old Testament [Exodus 3:14) and is repeated again in a very profound way within the Christian New Testament [John 8:58].
-The Jewish religion also accepts the wording in Exodus 3:14).
+The Jewish religion also accepts the wording in Exodus 3:14.
 Of course the New Testament belongs only to the Christian religion.

-The name “I AM” makes it clear that: he ‘exists’, although not necessarily in a physical sense like us.
+The name “I AM” makes it clear that: God ‘exists’, although not necessarily in a physical sense like us.
 It also hints that he himself is ‘uncreated’ and ‘self-existent’.
 Essentially, he just is!
 Indeed, unlike us humans etc, God is not reliant on any other force to allow him to exist.
-The term term “I AM” also indicates his transcendence (absolute superiority), when compared to us humans.
+The term term “I AM” also indicates his transcendence (absolute superiority), when compared to us human beings.

 “I AM” is a pretty impressive name alright.

-Again, we have a very different outlook here to the ‘pantheist’ view.
+Again, with regards to any relationship we may hold with God, there is a very different outlook here to the ‘pantheist’ view.

-As already stated, he theoretically transcends us, our universe and even our ability to fully perceive or understand him.
+As already stated, with regards to Monotheism, God theoretically transcends us, our universe and even our ability to fully perceive or understand him.

-Many Christians also think of God as having an existence that is ‘spatially’ separate from themselves.
+Many Christians, particularly ‘fundamentalist’ also think of God as having an existence that is ‘spatially’ separate from themselves.
 They believe he is in Heaven and we are on Earth.
+A bit more about that view follows below.

-Unlike pantheists, all monotheists do agree that God and humans ARE all separate beings.
-YES, our human existences do rely on God, but each of us have definite ‘separation’ from him as distinct ‘beings’, and other human beings for that matter.
+Unlike pantheists though, ALL monotheists DO at least agree that God and humans ARE all separate beings.
+YES, our individual human existences might ‘rely’ on God, BUT each of us have definite ‘separation’ from him as distinct ‘beings’, and other human beings for that matter.

 4.2 God’s relationship to reality

-When it comes to God’s relationship with our planet, many Christians, particularly ‘fundamentalists’, point to the Biblical Book of Genesis.
+When it comes to God’s relationship with our planet though, many Christians, particularly ‘fundamentalists’, point to the Biblical Book of Genesis.
 And if that alone is taken literally, God created the world and has his own existence outside of it, i.e. totally separate from it.

 Theoretically, in that view, the world generally continues to tick along quite well and ‘independently’ without his help.
 Now, this outlook is a very different view from that one held by pantheist religions.
-AND moderate thinking monotheists like me, I might add, don’t agree with it either.
+AND ‘non-fundamentalist’ monotheists like me, I might add, don’t agree with it either.

 So, within much of Christianity, this element of God’s nature termed, “immanence” (i.e. his presence ‘pervades’ the entire universe) is definitely acknowledged.
 Remember, pantheism ‘is all about’ that aspect of God.
 But pantheism DOES NOT include ‘transcendence’ at all in its theology.